 Begin Therapy for grief symptoms in Long Beach, CA or via Telehealth.

 You may not ever replace what was lost, but you can learn to cope and build a new life worth living.
-Contact Katie Plumb, MA LCSW to begin your healing journey.
+Contact Katie Plumb MA, MSW, LCSW to begin your healing journey.

 Other Therapy Services I offer